 In Situ / Photo by Snehargho Ghosh

 Hi!
-I’m Beth Atkinson-Quinton.
-I’m a broadcaster, audio producer and journalist living and working in Birraranga/Melbourne, on the unceded lands of the Wurundjeri Woi Wurrung and Bunurong Boon Wurrung peoples of the Kulin Nation.
-I pay my respects, and my rent.
+I’m Beth Atkinson-Quinton, a broadcaster, audio producer, and journalist living and working in Birraranga/Melbourne, on the unceded lands of the Wurundjeri Woi Wurrung and Bunurong Boon Wurrung peoples of the Kulin Nation, where I pay my respects—and my rent.

-I am the co-founder of podcast network Broadwave and a freelance audio journalist and producer.
+I am the co-founder of the podcast network Broadwave and a freelance audio journalist and producer.
 I’ve produced for The Guardian, ABC Radio National, SBS, Schwartz Media, the Wheeler Centre, Arts Centre Melbourne, and FBi Radio, among others.
-I am a recipient of the 2022 Our Watch Fellowship program which focuses on responsible reporting on issues of gendered violence and sexual harassment in the workplace.
+I was a 2022 Our Watch Fellow, a program dedicated to advancng responsible reporting on gendered violence and sexual harassment in the workplace.

-Recently, I’ve worked as: a supervising producer on Dig: Saving The Franklin (ABC); the series producer on podcast Bad Taste (SBS); producer for daily news podcast Full Story (Guardian Australia); a fill host for daily news podcast 7am (Schwartz Media); a co-producer of season two of Tender (Broadwave) which won the 2022 Our Watch Award for Excellence in Reporting on Violence Against Women and Children at the Walkley Foundation’s Mid-Year Celebration of Journalism, the 2022 Australian International Documentary Conference Award for Best Audio Documentary, and Gold for Best Social Justice Podcast at the 2022 New York Festivals Radio Awards.
+Recent roles include producing The Palestine Laboratory Podcast (Drop Site News) with investigative journalist Antony Loewenstein, senior producer for ABC Radio National; a supervising producer on Dig: Saving The Franklin (ABC); series producer of Bad Taste (SBS); and producer for Full Story (Guardian Australia).
+I was also a fill-in host for 7am (Schwartz Media) and a co-producer of Tender: Roia Atmar (Broadwave), which won several awards, including the 2022 Our Watch Award for Excellence in Reporting on Violence Against Women and Children at the Walkley Foundation’s Mid-Year Celebration of Journalism, the 2022 Australian International Documentary Conference Award for Best Audio Documentary, and Gold for Best Social Justice Podcast at the 2022 New York Festivals Radio Awards.

-Prior to that, as a Senior Audio Producer at the Wheeler Centre I produced podcasts, edited the Australian Audio Guide and run national podcast fellowship, Signal Boost.
-I co-produced season two of Better Off Dead alongside Andrew Denton, a podcast investigating Victoria’s Voluntary Assisted Dying law.
+Prior to that, as a Senior Audio Producer at the Wheeler Centre I produced podcasts, edited the Australian Audio Guide, and run national podcast fellowship Signal Boost.
+I co-produced season two of Better Off Dead with Andrew Denton, a podcast investigating Victoria’s Voluntary Assisted Dying law.

-As a broadcaster, I presented and produced weekly books and arts show The Glasshouse on Triple R (2018 - 2022) and prior to that I was a presenter and producer on The Breakfast Spread on PBS 106.7FM.
+As a broadcaster, I hosted weekly books and arts show The Glasshouse on Triple R (2018 - 2022) and before that, was a presenter and producer on The Breakfast Spread on PBS 106.7FM.

-I have appeared as an artist and facilitator for Audiocraft Podcast Festival, Melbourne Writers Festival, the Walkley Foundation, National Young Writers Festival and ABC’s OzPod Festival.
-I have taught radio, podcasting and audio storytelling at tertiary institutions including RMIT, Monash University, Deakin University and Collarts.
+I’ve appeared as an artist and facilitator for Audiocraft Podcast Festival, Melbourne Writers Festival, the Walkley Foundation, National Young Writers Festival and ABC’s OzPod Festival.
+I have taught radio, podcasting and audio storytelling at RMIT, Monash University, Deakin University and Collarts.